alzarra/Corona_Project/README.md

 # Corona Project
 enhance the "space explorer" game and add new idea

 Ali:
 made moving background
 change all graphic
 change all sounds

 Mandub:
+Add New lives

 Jake:
 Fixed all of the runtime errors